azummo/eos-builder/README.md

-pennbuilder Event Builder
+eos-builder Event Builder
 =========================
 Introduction
 ------------
-pennbuilder is a fast, lightweight event builder originally developed for the SNO+ experiment.
+eos-builder is a fast, lightweight event builder originally developed for the SNO+ experiment.
 It was developed primarily for support of monitoring tool development, since those tools require built data.
 Designed from the ground up for speed, it makes use of threading, the jemalloc thread-optimized memory